 - Melt butter by microwaving for 30 seconds.

-- Dip fish into the flour mixture, then egg wash, then into the almond crumbs.
-Place onto sheet pan and brush on both sides with melted butter
+- Dip tofu into the flour mixture, then egg wash, then into the almond crumbs.
+Place onto sheet pan and brush both sides with melted butter

 - Trim green beans if necessary (this is a great kids activity - give them a pair of scissors if they're not ready for a knife).
 Combine with 1 tbs.
 (2.5 ml) of water in a microwave safe bowl.
 Cover with a damp paper towel and microwave for 1 1/2 to 3 minutes depending on the thickness.